fbpx

 Tradescantia pallida

 Tradescantia Pallida plants grown indoors tend to benefit from supplemental lighting.
 This is because indoor light is not generally bright enough for the plant to thrive.
-Use a simple LED plant lightbulb or group your plant with other houseplants under a plate-style LED diode grow light to energize it.
+Use a simple LED plant light or even just a fluorescent tube light.

-Outdoors, the reason this plant will thrive more in the south is that it has more access to full sunlight every day.
+Outdoors, this plant will thrive more in the south because it has more access to full sunlight every day.
 It can survive with some shade during the day, but purple leaves and stems will become more green than purple.
-It also grows best in the 10 to 11 heat zones which are the hot southern parts of the U.S. Of course, it can still survive in areas that have cooler winters or rainier summers, but these are not the places where it is most likely to thrive.
+It also grows best in the 10 to 11 heat zones in the hot southern parts of the U.S. Of course, it can still survive in areas with cooler winters or rainier summers, but these are not where it is most likely to thrive.

 Potting soil for Tradescantia pallida